Current Top Priorities

 1. Packaging residue in feed

-Packaging in Feed – despite a de-facto tolerance of 0.15% by weight the negative impact of packaging in feed (The Guardian article Dec18) is still huge.
-The sector needs to continue to work towards reducing levels of adventitious packaging in its finished product- The association has agreed to target a new maximum packaging level of 0.05% by weight by 1st April 2022.
-This needs to be tracked and monitored to show we are on-route to this target.
-UKFFPA have agreed alongside the other members of EFFPA to use the Rikilt method as pan-European standard method.
-Members will be benchmarking their ‘quick’ methods against the Rikilt method.
+Despite a de-facto tolerance of 0.15% by weight, the negative impact of packaging in feed (The Guardian article Dec 2018) is still huge.
+The sector needs to continue to work towards reducing levels of adventitious packaging in its finished product.
+Most operators in the sector are in the process of improving their processing facilities but due to Covid progress has not been as quick as expected.
+The association has agreed to change the target date for achieving a new maximum packaging level of 0.05% by weight from 1st April 2022 to 1st April 2023.
+UKFFPA are monitoring packaging tests undertaken by members to show we are on-route to this target.
+UKFFPA have agreed alongside the other members of EFFPA to use the Rikilt method as a pan-European standard method.
+Members are now able to benchmark their ‘quick’ methods against the Rikilt method using a UK laboratory.